top of page

 GRANTS + AWARDS

-2019 Six Square Cultural Heritage District Program Grant, Austin TX
+2019 Six Square - African American Cultural District Community Program Support

-2018-19 Cultural Arts Division Capacity Building Fund, Austin TX
+2017-18 City of Austin’s Cultural Arts Division Capacity Building Fund

-1993 Outstanding Achievement in Fine Arts, Pro Arts Collective, Austin TX
+1993 Outstanding Achievement in Fine Arts, Pro Arts Collective

 SELECTED PERMANENT COLLECTIONS